 - Opened vitamin bottles

 *Smoking is not permitted at Next Generation Village.

 During the admissions process, all necessary travel accommodations are booked and confirmed for your loved one.
 You can bring your child to the facility via car, or you can arrange travel via airplane, train or bus.
-Wherever your teen is coming from, our staff will provide transportation from all local train stations, bus stations and airports.
+Wherever your teen is coming from, our staff will provide transportation from Orlando International Airport (MCO) if necessary.
 If they are traveling by plane, your child will be picked up from the airport and transported to our facility.

 Expectations After Arrival

 Within the first 24 hours after arrival, your teen can expect:

 - Screening Process

 To ensure the safety and sobriety of both new and current patients, each resident must consent to a search of both their person and belongings upon arrival.
 During this search, staff members will collect any items not permitted during treatment and store them in a safe and secure place to be returned when the stay is complete.
 Additional random searches may be conducted during the stay.